 What do interviewers want to hear?

-When you prepare your response weave the following information (in any order) into your response.
+When you prepare for how to respond to Tell Me About Yourself, weave the following information (in any order) into your response.

 1: A brief introduction of your experience and education.